gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

         export AZURE_OPENAI_CHAT_KEY="<your-openai-key>"
         ```

+> **Note:** Replace the placeholders with your actual Azure OpenAI endpoint and key.

 ## 2. Main code components

 ### 2.1 Import required modules and set up the client

-This section imports the necessary modules and sets up the `ChatCompletionsClient` using your Azure OpenAI endpoint and key.
+This section imports the necessary modules and sets up the chat completions client using your Azure OpenAI endpoint and key.

 ```python
 import os